chadjayholmes/pomodoro/README.md

 ## Features to come
 ```
-An actual database allowing for account based use and note saving
+-An actual database allowing for account based use and note saving
+-Category creation during a New Summary creaetion
+-Configurable break periods between sprints
 ```